Tazmainiandevil/Useful.Extensions/README.md

 __Object Extensions__

-_Clone_ - An implentation of a deep clone
+_Clone_ - An implentation of a deep clone using serialization

+The next set are helper functions rather than extensions

-_GetValueFromAnonymousType_ - Not an extension but a helper to get values from `dynamic` objects
+_GetValueFromAnonymousType_ - Get values from `dynamic` objects by property name

 e.g.
 ```C#